MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-power-automate-connector-templates.md

 The dataflows Power Automate connector can:

 * Trigger a flow when a dataflow refresh completes.
-* Take action to initiate a dataflow refresh.
+* Take action to start a dataflow refresh.

 This section discusses some use cases with provided tutorials to help you quickstart the use of this connector: